Mouhab-dev/IOCs-Detection_Qradar/README.md

 * Update the **host** variable with your Qradar's IP Address.
 * Configure the **search_period** variable to your liking, please follow qradar's documentation in order not to break the search query.
+* Adjust each search query to your corresponding field name in your environment
 * Then, Run the script using the following command:
 ```
 $ python qradar_iocs.py